aol/molochweb/CONTRIBUTING.md

 **Info:** Want to exclude a section from your table of contents?
 Just add `{: .no_toc}` under the heading you want to exclude.
 There must be a newline after it!

-3. Just want a full page of wiki information?
+3. Just want a full page of information?
 Use this scaffolding around your content:

 ```
 <div class="full-height-and-width-container with-footer p-3" markdown="1">